Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 SEO Impact

 301 redirects pass most link equity (SEO value) to the new URL.
 Search engines will eventually update their index to show the new URL.
+This is the recommended method for domain migrations when you want search rankings to transfer to the new domain.

 Method 3: HTTP 302 Redirect (Temporary)